AP.6 Graduate Policies

 AP.6.4.3 Permission to Re-Enroll

-Permission to re-enroll in a program must be obtained by all graduate certificate, master's and doctoral degree students who have failed to enroll in at least 1 credit of coursework for two or more consecutive semesters at Mason.
+Permission to re-enroll in a program must be obtained by master's and doctoral degree students who have not enrolled in at least 1 credit for one or more consecutive semesters at Mason and do not have a university approved leave or permission to study elsewhere.
+Students in a graduate certificate program must obtain permission to re-enroll in a program after not enrolling in at least 1 credit for two or more consecutive semesters at Mason.
 A program may allow a student to petition to graduate under any catalog in effect while the student was enrolled.
 All program components, including concentrations, must appear in the catalog for the year selected.
 The final decision as to catalog year rests with the unit dean or director.
-The Graduate Re-enrollment form is available here.
+The Graduate Re-enrollment form is available from the Office of the University Registrar.

 AP.6.4.4 Voluntary Resignation from Graduate Academic Program